bootstrapthemesco/mogo-free-one-page-html5-portfolio-page-template/README.md

 ####http://bootstrapthemes.co/item/mogo-free-one-page-html5-portfolio-page-template/

 MoGo is a unique, modern single page html template.
-It�s a perfect for any creative studio, corporate websites, photography or for portfolio.
+It's a perfect for any creative studio, corporate websites, photography or for portfolio.

 The MoGo template features a fully responsive framework that looks fantastic on any mobile device for high-quality resolution graphics.
 It is one-page based design template developed based on Bootstrap v3.3.5.